jasoncable/i-can-program-too/manuscript/Chapter10.md

     OldShillingAmount shillings = new OldShillingAmount(132);
     OldPoundAmount oldPounds = (OldPoundAmount)shillings;

 As you can see, we have the explicit conversion using integer division which truncates the excess decimal points.
 These types of conversions should probably be avoided, as they result in a loss of data.

+Either type of conversion can be specified in _either_ the source class or the target class.
+This means that the implicit conversion _from_ `OldPoundAmount` _to_ `OldShillingAmount` can be in either one of those classes.
+That means that you can create converts one of the framework types to a class that you created.

+    public static implicit operator OldPoundAmount(int pounds)
+    {
+        return new OldPoundAmount(pounds);
+    }

+To use it:

+    OldPoundAmount oldPoundAmount = 123;

-One final word, type casting need to exclusively be used for numeric values, as we have seen here, they also apply to classes that hold multiple types of data.
+ One final word: type casting needs not to exclusively be used for numeric values, as we have seen here.
+They also apply to classes that hold multiple different types of data.

 ## Indexers \(Instance\)

+You can implement indexers on a class just like we saw when using arrays.

+    string[] sa = { "a", "b", "c", "d" };
+    Console.WriteLine( sa[0] );
+    // prints "a"

+As you can see, the implementation looks a lot like properties, but there are differences.
+You do not have to actually have an array as to store the data you are accessing, but in this case, we will.

 ## Events \(Instance\)